 Raccoon Ridge Trail

 A 0.55 easy gentle slope of a trail that leads to the Camper Services building and circles around Swift Puma Campground.
+Pet friendly.

 A 2.64 miles moderate trail with increasing elevation gain, it begins as a prairie hike and traverses through the scrub oak to the montane.
 Vegetation and views change along the way, so there’s no chance to get bored, only inspired.
 Equestrian users may access the western portion of Talon from the Sundance Trail only.
+Partially open to Equestrian users.

 A 1.60 miles moderate trail of some elevation gain with an amazing overlook.
 This makes a great “AHA” moment after a nice hike or ride.
 Open to Equestrian users.